Team Leadership

 Design System That Removed Chaos

-Built a component library that spanned 25 platforms—no more “I like red buttons.”
+Built a component library that spanned around 25 platforms, no more “I like a lot of buttons.”
 A single truth that reduced cross-platform inconsistencies.

-This wasn't just process improvement—it was organizational reprogramming.
-We embedded user research so deep into the product lifecycle that removing it would require major surgery.
+This wasn’t just process improvement—it was organizational reprogramming.
+We embedded user research so deeply into the product lifecycle that removing it would require major surgery.
 For the first time, the company started worshipping user data instead of executive opinions.
-UX earned a seat at the table by delivering results that made stakeholders money, not because we begged for respect.
+UX earned a seat at the table by delivering results that generated revenue for stakeholders, not because we begged for respect.

 Project Content Image - 2